customerio/customerio-reactnative/.maestro/README.md

 automation (campaign 68), taps the real system notification, and requires matching backend `delivered` and `opened` metrics.
 It is intentionally local or trusted-CI only; pull requests do not receive the required workspace credential.

+On the supported simulator, Notification Center requires selecting the notification and then its system Open action by coordinate.
+The runner accepts that interaction only when the app reopens and Customer.io records `opened` for the exact delivered message.